 Q. How do I apply for Part-time Student Aid Funding?

 A. Part-time application forms can be found online through the Form Library at www.StudentAidBC.ca.
-It is a fillable form which is designed to be completed online and then printed, signed, and dated.
+It is a fillable form that is designed to be completed online and then printed, signed, and dated.
 Completed forms should be delivered to the UFV Financial Aid and Awards office for processing.

 Q. Is there funding for the Upgrading and University Preparation program, Adult Basic Education (ABE), English as a Second Language (ESL), or TASK?

 A. Yes.
-The application form for Adult Upgrading Grant (AUG) can be found on-line.
-It is a “fillable” form which is designed to be completed on-line and then printed, signed and dated.
+Print and fill out the Adult Upgrading Grant Application .
 Completed forms should be delivered to the Financial Aid & Awards office for processing.
 Proof of income such as a copy of your CRA Notice of Assessment or T4 slips, pay stubs, ROE's or other proof of income if you have not filed must be attached to the application.